All too often in the UK our changeable weather, even in the

 of charcoal, then a single layer and then an area with no charcoal

-that can be used for warming.
+which can be used for warming.

 - Lightly grease the wire racks; this will stop food sticking and